cloudfoundry-attic/acm/docs/Access-Control-Manager-APIs.rst

 Request Format   See below
 Response Format  See below
 Response Codes   | 200 - Operation was successful
-                 | 401 - Not Authorized
+                 | 401 - Not authorized
 ===============  ===================================

 Request format::